 Director of Scoring:

-Connor Quin, from Peru, Indiana, is a junior majoring in mechanical engineering technology and minoring in electrical engineering technology.
-This is Connor’s 3rd year serving on the Purdue Grand Prix Foundation.
-Connor has been involved in the scoring of the race from the 59th, to the current 61st year, and has enjoyed his time with the organization.
+Adam Rose, from Granger, IN, is a junior majoring in Network Engineering Technology and minoring in Management.
+This is Adam's third year serving on the Purdue Grand Prix Foundation, previously serving as part of the Scoring Junior Board.
 With responsibilities that include accurate time keeping and signal monitoring, the scoring director is directly responsible for ensuring that all results are valid and precise.
 The Purdue Grand Prix scoring technology has dramatically advanced throughout the years, as now every cart is fitted with an electronic transponder unit, which signals lap times and trigger points throughout the track.
-Aside from promoting the race, Connor also is involved on campus with his major’s Co-Op rotation program, and the AFS (American Foundry Society) club.
-Connor’s favorite part of the program, is to not only enjoy learning all the technical aspects of the scoring process, but also the environment that is created and all the people he gets to meet.
+Outside of Grand Prix, Adam is also involved on campus with FarmHouse Fraternity.
+Adam's favorite part of the race is hearing the engines start up on race day.

 Director of Special Events:

-Brooke Schafer, from Chebanse, IL, is a sophomore studying Plant Genetics and Agricultural Economics.
-This is her second year with the Foundation, previously serving as a Sales Junior Board member.
+Cayley Wilson, from Melvin, IL, is a junior studying Animal Science with a minor in Communications.
+This is her second year with the Foundation, previously serving as a Promotions Junior Board member.
 Her responsibilities as Director of Promotions include assisting in promoting the race and events leading up to it through working with local media and various groups throughout Purdue.
 She also helps plan and execute events associated with the race such as Grand Prix Day and the Victory Banquet.
-In addition to Grand Prix, Brooke is also involved in Collegiate Farm Bureau.
-Her favorite part of Grand Prix is the opportunity it provides to be a part of one of Purdue's biggest and most well known traditions, while also helping other students.
+In addition to Grand Prix, Cayley is also involved in Collegiate Farm Bureau, Block and Bridle, and Sigma Alpha sorority.
+Her favorite part of Grand Prix is experiencing the amount of work that is put in the race year after year.